nats-io/nats.deno/README.md

 const s1 = nc.subscribe("help.*.system");
 const s2 = nc.subscribe("help.me.*");
 // the '>' matches any tokens in that position or following
-// '>' can only be specified at the end const s3 = nc.subscribe("help.>");
+// '>' can only be specified at the end of the subject const s3 = nc.subscribe("help.>");

 async function printMsgs(s: Subscription) {